steveLeVesconte/az-204-weather-test-raw-06-24/README.md

 ## Deployment Objectives

 ### ✅ Completed
-1. **CLI-focused deployment of Container Instance** - Manual Azure Container Instance deployment via CLI
+1. **CLI-focused deployment of Container Instance** - Manual Azure Container Instance deployment via CLI - v1.0.0
+   - This includes a working script for deploying the API as a Docker container in Azure Container Instances (ACI).
+2. **CLI-focused deployment of Container App** - Manual Azure Container Instance deployment via CLI - v1.0.1
+   - This includes a working script for deploying the API as a Docker container in Azure Container Apps.

 ### 🔄 Planned Implementation
-2. CLI-focused deployment of Container App
 3. GitHub Actions deployment of Container Instance
 4. GitHub Actions deployment of Container App
 5. Infrastructure as Code with Bicep templates